6 trends to consider when planning a specialty timber crop

 However, if you do receive a grant through the One Billion Trees Fund, it’s important to know it doesn’t guarantee that your trees can also be registered in the ETS, as its eligibility criteria is different.

 NZ’s climate change policies are evolving to meet the emission reduction targets of the Paris Agreement.
 Many believe NZ’s current ETS scheme is too lenient on polluters/emitters.
 There is room for debate on the way carbon units are measured.
-For example, the ETS currently does not account for different rates of carbon sequestration in different species.
+For example, the ETS currently does not account for different carbon sequestration rates in different species.